 Mine and hubby’s clothing had been easy to cull – they had been given out first.
 Next on my list was sheets and duvets.
 One duvet was definitely on our list – it was hardly ever used and had been with us for nearly 20 years.

-one with pixies dancing around daisies and tulips, others that my eldest had so endearingly picked as sets – lilac ones with pretty flowers, and sea blue ones with bold interwoven patterns.
+The duvet with animals spread around smiling at the onlooker, another one with pixies dancing around daisies and tulips, others that my eldest had so endearingly picked as sets – lilac ones with pretty flowers, and sea blue ones with bold interwoven patterns. – No, I thought decisively, I am not ready to let go of these.

 As I packed the stuff in the car and drove to work, my mind climbed all the way back to the time when I was leaving London to start work in Bedworth.
 Mati asked me if everything was in place, was there anything I needed.
 My very quick response was, I need clean sheets and a blanket.
 Mati, too, was just as quick and more than happy to give me the best sheets and the nicest blanket, and made it a point to send me off with her blessings and the blessings of the extended family.